 If you are experiencing problems in an Aspen View home, you may have legal options under Colorado law.

 Homeowners in new construction communities sometimes report issues that may involve workmanship, materials, design choices, or building envelope performance.
-In disputes involving builders, common concerns can include:
+In disputes involving builders, common construction defect types can include:

 Stucco or siding cracking